 According to the consensus compiled by Thomson Reuters, nine Wall Street analysts cover CDE stock.
 Of these analysts, 56% rate the stock as a “buy,” and 44% rate it as a “hold.”
 There are no “sell” ratings on the stock.

 The implied upside potential for CDE stock based on its target price of $11.60 is 26.6%.
 Its close peers have varying upside potentials:

 - Hecla Mining (HL): 17.1%

 - First Majestic Silver (AG): 59.6%

 - Pan American Silver (PAAS): 24.2%

 Coeur Mining’s target price has seen a downward revision of 13% in 2017 year-to-date (or YTD).
 This is mainly due to the company’s weak operational performance in 1H17.

 Coeur Mining (CDE) stock has returned 1.1% YTD until the end of September, and its stock has underperformed its peers.
 Its production performance has been weak due to lower grades at many of its mines.

 In addition, its costs have also been higher year-over-year.
 The company has traditionally been a high-cost producer compared to its peers.

-Coeur Mining’s forward EV-to-EBITDA1 multiple is 8.6x.
+Coeur Mining’s forward EV-to-EBITDA[1. enterprise value to earnings before interest, tax, depreciation, and amortization] multiple is 8.6x.
 This multiple reflects a 10% discount to the average multiple of primary silver peers.